Compassion Focused Wellbeing (CFW) 8 Week Programme

 Children and Young People

-As part of our approach, CFW also offers a 4-week programme for children and young people.
+As part of our approach, CFW also offers a 4-week programme for children and young people which is adapted version of the main the programme.

-This specially adapted course introduces compassion-based practices in an age-appropriate and engaging way, supporting emotional literacy, resilience, and kindness from an early age.
+This course introduces compassion-based practices in an age-appropriate and engaging way, supporting emotional literacy, resilience, and kindness from an early age.

 CFW Retreats